BlackRiverCoder/Kryal_cube_mk1.2-ABL/README.md

  > [!IMPORTANT]
  > Marlin version - 2.0.9.2, in other versions settings can be different.
  - 1.) **Disabling settings:**
-   - If you have enabled any these settings, please disable them using // before every **#define**:
+   - If you have enabled any of these settings, please disable them using // before every **#define**:
       - **Configuration.h**
         ```
         #define PROBE_MANUALLY